How do I repair Microsoft Office?

 7. Try to open the Office application again

-If the above doesn’t fix your Microsoft Office issue, one of our PC software repair experts will be able to help you out.
+If the above doesn’t fix your Microsoft Office issue, one of our computer software repair experts will be able to help you out.